EmmaRamirez/emmaramirez.me/src/articles/2024/shapes-of-side-projects.md

 ---
-title: "The Shapes of Side Projects"
+title: 'The Shapes of Side Projects'
 date: 2024-03-16
 tags: [side-projects, process]
-description: "Not every project needs to become a product.
-A typology of satisfying finishes."
+description: 'Not every project needs to become a product.
+A typology of satisfying finishes.'
 ---

 Not every project needs to become a product.
 A typology of satisfying finishes.